-We are developing a ZFN-mediated genome editing approach to hemophilia A and B in collaboration with Shire, using our proprietary In Vivo Protein Replacement Platform (IVPRP).
+We are developing a ZFN-mediated genome editing approach to hemophilia A and B using our proprietary In Vivo Protein Replacement Platform (IVPRP).
 These programs are currently in preclinical development.

 Hemophilia, a rare bleeding disorder in which the blood does not clot normally, is an example of a monogenic disease (a disease that is caused by a genetic defect in a single gene).
 There are several types of hemophilia caused by mutations in genes that encode factors which help the blood clot and stop bleeding when blood vessels are injured.
 Individuals with hemophilia experience bleeding episodes after injuries and spontaneous bleeding episodes that often lead to joint disease such as arthritis.
 The most prevalent form of the disease, hemophilia A, is caused by a defect in clotting Factor VIII, while defects in clotting Factor IX lead to hemophilia B. The most severe forms of hemophilia affect males.